 Address: 125 Washington St, Salem, MA 01970, United States

 Welcome to a restaurant with two centuries of existence.
 The Ledger Bar situates in the former Salem Savings Bank building (1818), and it features an innovative roof and a decoration out-of-this-world.

-The main menu emphasizes salmon and avocado toast, skirt steak and eggs, and pork belly & grits for brunch.
-For dinner time, go for the spinach campanelle, braised pork shank, or the Ledger’s special double burger.
+The main menu emphasizes salmon and avocado toast, skirt steak, and eggs, and pork belly & grits for brunch.
+For dinner, go for the spinach campanelle, braised pork shank, or Ledger’s special double burger.

 See Related: Manufactured Spending Overview

 Even though you don’t believe it, there are more outside activities to do in Salem than just ghost tours and scary candlelight walks through graveyards.